-Our dedicated team is led by Partner-in-Charge, Andrew Bragg, operating from the Blockchain Centre at 710 Collins Street, Docklands, Melbourne as well as offices in St Kilda Rd, Melbourne, and the Mornington Peninsula.
+Our dedicated team is led by Partner-in-Charge, Andrew Bragg, operating from Paris Financial at Suite 1/128 Jolimont Rd, East Melbourne as well as the Mornington Peninsula office.
 Andrew is recognised as a technically astute and perceptive practitioner, who delivers tailored, practical outcomes to his clients.
 He works closely with his clients to quickly gain a thorough understanding of their complete tax position, and provides solutions that are technically sound, practical and commercial.
 He is a regular expert commentator and presenter on cryptocurrency tax issues, and a member of the commentary panel at the Blockchain Centre.

 This site is designed to provide the community with a greater understanding of their taxation obligations in Australia and the benefits that maybe derived in structuring their investments differently.